 Hölzer M, Marz M. PoSeiDon: a web server for the detection of evolutionary recombination events and positive selection.

 Computational power: The web server is running on a huge HPC cluster called ARA.
-This cluster was just build up in November 2016 and consists of a shared tier-3 high performance cluster (HPC) with a 260 TB infiniband storage and 126 nodes with 48 CPU cores each (Intel Xeon Broadwell E5-2650v4 CPUs with 2,2 GHz), sharing 128 GB RAM.
-Each PoSeiDon job is running on a single node and 48 cores.
+This cluster was just build up in November 2016 and consists of a shared tier-3 high performance cluster (HPC) with a 260 TB infiniband storage and 128 nodes with 72 CPU cores each (2 x Intel Xeon “Scalable” 6140 18 Core 2,3 Ghz) and 192 GB RAM.
+Each PoSeiDon job is running on a single node and 72 cores.